IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Note: As there is no CEDAW equivalent, it is important that government officials receive training about men's rights.

 #### Public education and  Awareness raising
 States have an obligation to educate the public about their human rights.
-This should include ensuring men adn boys are "aware  of  their  right  to  equality  without discrimination"[^79]
+This should include ensuring men and boys are "aware  of  their  right  to  equality  without discrimination"[^79]

 School curricular should include education on equality and non-discrimination.[^80] [^81] Such education should be non-discriminatory and treat men's rights as equally important as women's rights.
 Significant issues for both men's and women's rights should be included.